Fun Home: 2022: Rapid City, South Dakota

-In May 2022, parents challenged Fun Home in the Rapid City Area Schools, claiming the book is "pornographic" and the overall picture of having books similar to Fun Home in schools is a "Marxist Revolution."
+In May 2022, parents challenged Fun Home in the Rapid City Area Schools, claiming the book is "pornographic" and the overall concept of having books similar to Fun Home in schools is a "Marxist Revolution."
 Some teachers disagreed because the book represents the highly marginalized voices of the LGBTQ+ community.
 The school board decided to temporarily remove the book.

 2023: Sheboygan, Wisconsin

 In January 2023, Sheboygan South High School principal, Kevin Formolo, removed Fun Home from the school's library after community members expressed outrage about the book's inclusion.
 Supporters of the principal's decision say the sexual content of the book is inappropriate in a school setting.
 Others equated the removal of the book from the school's library to discrimination.

-Two other books were also removed from the library by the principal, Alison Bechdel's Are You My Mother? and Maia Kobabe's Gender Queer.
+Two other books were also removed from the library by the principal: Bechdel's Are You My Mother? – which is a companion to Fun Home – and Maia Kobabe's Gender Queer.

 2025: Alberta, Canada

 In July 2025, the conservative provincial government of Alberta, led by Premier Danielle Smith, issued an order to school libraries restricting books with "explicit sexual content".
 Alberta’s Education and Childcare Minister Demetrios Nicolaides did not provide a list of books to be removed, but provided four examples of sexually explicit content: Fun Home by Bechdel, Gender Queer by Maia Kobabe; Blankets by Craig Thompson; and Flamer by Mike Curato.
 Notably, all four examples of objectionable materials are graphic novels depicting coming-of-age and LGBTQ subjects.

 In August 2025, the Edmonton Public School Board's internally distributed a list of over 200 books to be removed from library shelves in order to comply with the new policy.
-The list included literary classics including The Handmaid's Tale, Brave New World, and I Know Why the Caged Bird Sings.

-When the list was leaked to the public, major backlash ensued forcing the government to pause implementation.
+The list included literary classics, among them The Handmaid's Tale, Brave New World, and I Know Why the Caged Bird Sings.
+The list was leaked to the public, prompting a major backlash that led the government to pause its implementation.

 In September 2025, the government announced a revised policy that requires removal of only visual representations deemed sexually explicit.
-The examples of objectionable materials continue to include Bechdel's Fun Home.
+The examples of objectionable materials continue to include Fun Home.